-No doubt many of you have seen the latest videos gone viral featuring the ALS Ice Bucket Challenge and wondered, “What are they doing?”
-Take a look at the familiar faces getting in on the challenge to help raise funds and awareness for a great cause!
+Take a look at the familiar faces getting in on the ALS Ice Bucket Challenge to help raise funds and awareness for a great cause.

 In this article from the “Reno Gazette-Journal,” Associated Press reporter Hillel Italie interviews MuggleNet founder Emerson Spartz and Leaky Cauldron founder Melissa Anelli about the success of “Harry Potter” fansites.

 Laura Mallory is appealing yet again to remove the “Harry Potter” books from school libraries.